This NamePlate is ideal for collars that are 1″ wide.

 It is the preferred steel for use in marine environments.

-Each Name Plate comes with 3 Stainless Double Cap Rivets. (an extra in case you make a mistake) These stainless steel rivets securely fasten materials that have a total thickness from 0.09″ to 0.20″.
-If you have a very thick leather collar, the stainless steel rivets are too short and WILL NOT WORK.
+If you’re ordering just the name plate, and no collar, it will come with 3 Stainless Double Cap Rivets. (an extra in case you make a mistake) These stainless steel rivets securely fasten materials that have a total thickness from 0.09″ to 0.20″.

 You’re welcome to ignore my ponderings on text choices but…